EGI-Federation/documentation/content/en/users/tutorials/accessing-vm-with-ssh/_index.md

 ## Infrastructure Manager (IM)

-The Infrastructure Manager (IM) provides the SH key that can be used to connect to the virtual machine in the virtual machine info page of the IM-Dashboard (see Fig 14):
+The Infrastructure Manager (IM) provides the SSH key that can be used to connect to the virtual machine in the VM info page of the IM-Dashboard (see Fig 14):

 https://imdocs.readthedocs.io/en/latest/dashboard.html#infrastructures

-This page shows the information related to the virtual machine: the IP, the username (usually "cloudadm"), and the SSH key.
+The page shows the information related with the virtual machine: the IP, the username (usually "cloudadm"), and the SSH key.

 ## Token-based authentication